Explore our expert-made templates & start with the right one for you.

-Streaming data is becoming a core component of enterprise data architecture.
-Streaming technologies are not new, but they have considerably matured over the past year.
-The industry is moving from painstaking integration of technologies like Kafka and Storm, towards full stack solutions that provide an end-to-end streaming data architecture built on the scalability of cloud data lakes.
+Streaming technologies are not new, but they have considerably matured in recent years.
+The industry is moving from painstaking integration of open-source Spark/Hadoop frameworks, towards full stack solutions that provide an end-to-end streaming data architecture built on the scalability of cloud data lakes.

 What is Streaming Data Architecture?

 A streaming data architecture is a framework of software components built to ingest, process, and analyze data streams – typically in real time or near-real time.
-Rather than writing and reading data in batches, a streaming data architecture consumes data immediately as it is generated, persists it to storage, and may include various additional components per use case – such as tools for real-time processing, data manipulation and analytics.
+Rather than writing and reading data in batches, a streaming data architecture consumes data immediately as it is generated, persists it to storage, and may include various additional components per use case – such as tools for real-time processing, data manipulation, and analytics.

 Why Streaming Data Architecture?
 Benefits of Stream Processing

 While traditional batch architectures can be sufficient at smaller scales, stream processing systems provide several benefits that other data platforms cannot:

 - Able to deal with never-ending streams of events—some data is naturally structured this way.
 Traditional batch processing tools require stopping the stream of events, capturing batches of data and combining the batches to draw overall conclusions.
 In stream processing, while it is challenging to combine and capture data from multiple streams, it lets you derive immediate insights from large volumes of streaming data.